42-40753 ~ B-24D 'OLE KICKAPOO' - Command Pilot 2nd Lt. Lloyd Hughes, Copilot 2ndLt. Ronald Helder, and Crew 1943.

 “He looked like Clark Gable,” a Kansas City newspaper wrote about "Gib" when he was young.
 He “could talk his way into or out of virtually anything and loved to wear his cowboy boots and pearl-handled revolvers into battle.”
 He was a handsome, rowdy, flamboyant guy, liked by everybody who met him, particularly his own flight crew.

-Like many young men in those hard times before World War II, Hadley joined the Army for the pay, meager as it was, it was better than no job at all.
-He scored high enough on the army’s intelligence test to be selected for flight training, and he loved it.
+Like many young men in those hard times before World War II, Hadley joined the Army for the pay.
+Meager as it was, it was better than no job at all.
+He scored high enough on the army’s intelligence test to be selected for flight training, and he loved every minute of it.

-Gib’s early training took place not far from where he grew up, and he took great delight in buzzing the houses of his parents and friends, flying only a few feet over their rooftops.
-When he was assigned to the huge four-engine Consolidated B-24 Liberator bombers during the war, he flew them the same way, scaring everyone but himself.
+Gib’s early training took place not far from where he grew up.
+He took great delight in buzzing the houses of his parents and friends, flying only a few feet over their rooftops.
+When he was assigned to fly the huge four engine Consolidated B-24 Liberator bombers, he flew them the same way, scaring everyone but himself.
 When he got his own B-24, he named it 'Hadley’s Harem' because he liked to think he had a way with the ladies.
-He wanted to paint nudes on the plane below the name, but the chaplain objected.
+He wanted to paint nudes on the plane below the name, but the chaplain objected, so "Gib" relented and passed on the artwork he wanted.

 Lt.
 Gilbert Hadley was just 22 years old when he gave his life for his god, his country, and for freedom.

 Military | Colonel | Commanding Officer, Command Pilot | 98th Bomb Group